 As I process this new information, all of a sudden my mind jumps to a memory of when our then eight-year-old son, came to me after school one day and asked what was his daddy’s favorite color.
-I hesitated for the tiniest moment because, for as long as he understood colors, his favorite color was one of my favorite colors – pink.
+I hesitated for the tiniest moment because, for as long as my son has understood colors, his favorite color was one of my favorite colors – pink.

 I also learned this past Christmas that my husband likes peas.
 Yes, peas.
 How could I not know this?
 Maybe because I have always had a love-hate relationship with peas?
 Or because we didn’t always eat conventionally due to his shiftwork?
 Once I realized this phenomenal thing, I contemplated all the wonderful pea salads I could have been making over the years.
 Now that I can no longer eat condiments of any kind, it will certainly be a challenge, but I think I’ll give it a try the next time we have a sit-down meal again.

 So, what has hubby learned about me that he didn’t know before now?
-Well, he’s always known I have a similar but yet different taste in music than him.
-But over New Year’s Eve, when we take time to listen to favorite songs and even dance, he was quite surprised by one of my favorite songs by Bon Jovi, “Someday I’ll Be Saturday Night.”
+Well, he has always known I have a similar yet different taste in music than he does.
+Over New Year’s Eve, when we took time to listen to favorite songs and even dance, he was quite surprised by one of my favorite songs by Bon Jovi, “Someday I’ll Be Saturday Night.”
 If you haven’t heard it before now, listening to it in its entirety is best.
-I love songs that tell a story and the video for this one does a great job of showing how the average person, the struggling person, the person looking for a better life, hopes to one day fulfill their dream of living that better life.
+I love songs that tell a story and the video for this one does a great job of showing how the average person, the struggling person, the person looking for a step up in the world, hopes to one day fulfill their dream of living a better life for themselves.